-Sixty-two of the 424 Wisconsin school districts offered additional comments on the survey.
-Many respondents stated the belief that their charter school has given the children, parents and staff an opportunity to experience alternatives to traditional schooling, some even stating that the existence of charters in the district has spurred innovation in other district schools.
-Some respondents stated that the district was considering charter schools as an option for the 2012 - 2013 school year, while others responded that their district has not and does not plan to develop a charter school in the future.
+Seventy-one of the 424 Wisconsin school districts offered additional comments on the survey.
+Many respondents stated that their charter school has given the children, parents and staff an opportunity to experience alternatives to traditional schooling.
+Some respondents stated that the district was considering charter schools as an option for the 2013 - 2014 school year, while others responded that their district has not and does not plan to develop a charter school in the future.
 Other respondents expressed concerns about accountability for charters and their fiscal impact on non-charter public schools, while still others discussed the importance of allowing charters to be innovative with minimal restrictions.
+A few respondents objected to the idea of charter schools altogether.
 Numerous respondents stated their appreciation for the DPI's support and hard work related to charter schools.